FriendsOfMDT/PSD/Documentation/PowerShell Deployment - FAQ.md

 - At least one (1) XXX MHz processor (for New/BareMetal deployments)

 Q: Are system clocks synchronized?
-  >A: Yes, PSDStart.ps1 will attempt to synchronize the time are deployment target computers.
-Deployment Roots servers and or the HTTP/S target servers will be NTP synchronized.
+ >A: Yes, PSDStart.ps1 will attempt to synchronize the time on deployment target computers.
+Deployment roots servers and/or the HTTP/S target servers will be NTP synchronized.

 Q: Does PSD work with 2Pint's ACP solution?
  >A: TBD

 Q: How does PSD work with 2Pint's ACP solution?
 >A: lightweight description here.
 See [link] (http://somedocument.com}

 Q: Does PSD work with 1E's Nomad solution?
 >A: PSD has not been tested in conjunction with 1E's Nomad product (yet)

-Q: Does PSD work with Deployment Optimization?
+Q: Does PSD work with Deployment Optimization (DO)?
 >A: TBD

-Q: Does PSD work with Branch Cache?
+Q: Does PSD work with Branch Cache (BC)?
 >A: TBD

-Q: Does PSD work with Peer Cache?
+Q: Does PSD work with Peer Cache (PC)?
 >A: TBD

 Q: Why does the PowerShell window appear to flash and then change size?
 >A: The default window is resized by PSDStart by design.
 You should observe it to change from full screen to roughly one third the screen early in the boot/start process.
 This is again by design.

 Q: What is "Transcript Logging"?
->A: Logs (for example PSD.LOG, and BDD.log) are what we explicitly write, Transcript logs captures everything that happens on the screen.
+>A: Logs (for example PSD.LOG, and BDD.log) are what we explicitly write,Transcript logs capture everything that happens on the screen.
 PSD Transcript logs are much better suited and useful for troubleshooting, but may be visually "sub-optimal".

 Q: What do I see frequent references to "Stopping Transcript Logging"?
 >A: (TBA MiNy)

 Q: Do I still need to 'add' PowerShell support to my WinPE images?
 >A: No, the PSD installation and scripting takes care of it for you.
-As a matter of fact, unticking the box on the WinPE Features tab will not affect PSD at all.
+As a matter of fact, un-ticking the box on the WinPE Features tab will not affect PSD at all.

 Q: Will PSD work on my xxx version of MDT or ADK?
 >A: We've only developed and tested against the versions and platforms listed below.
 If you have success on additional versions and platforms, please be sure and let us know!

 Q: Do I need to add PowerShell to my boot media images?

-A: **NO**, PSD and MDT automatically handle this for you.
-By default LiteTouchPE.XML automatically injects PowerShell into Boot Media (despite what may or may not be configured in the MDT WinPE tab)
+>A: **NO**, PSD and MDT automatically handle this for you.
+By default, LiteTouchPE.XML automatically injects PowerShell into Boot Media (despite what may or may not be configured in the MDT WinPE tab)

 Q: Which MDT components are copied or injected into the PSD Boot Media?
 >A: As defined by **LiteTouchPE.XML**, the following files are injected into MDT and PSD boot media by default: